enpage/enpage/README.md

 ### Design notes

 It's important to provide a template that is responsive and accessible.
-The SDK facilitates this by providing a set of components that are already styled and accessible, as well as base styles and classes that can be used to style the template.
+The SDK facilitates this by providing a custom tailwind configuration and predefined classes that can be used to style the template.

-## Development
+## Contributing

 This monorepo uses changesets to manage versioning and releases.
 Run: